uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ##### Epics
 * It could be a feature, customer request or business requirement
-* It is recommendable to define a list of Epics that will be formed the release package for the corresponding Work Package
+* It is recommendable to define a list of Epics that will be part of the release package for the corresponding Work Package
 * The WG SHOULD define a placeholder for each Epic with few lines of description
 * The Epics can be broken down in user stories and tasks which are not defined in detail at the creation of the Work Package

-### Technical Specifications Life Cycle

-#### Specification Development Process
+### Specification Development Process

 1. Pre-Draft.
 Any Participant may submit a proposed initial draft document as a candidate Draft Specification of that Working Group.
 The Maintainer will designate each submission as a “Pre-Draft” document.
 2. Draft.
 Each Pre-Draft document of a Working Group must first be Approved to become a ”Draft Specification”.
 Once the Working Group approves a document as a Draft Specification, the Draft Specification becomes the basis for all going forward work on that specification.
 3. Working Group Approval.
 Once a Working Group believes it has achieved the objectives for its specification as described in the Scope, it will submit it to the Steering Committee for its approval.
 Any Draft Specification approved by vote of the Steering Committee becomes an “Approved Specification”.
 4. Publication and Submission.
 Upon the designation of a Draft Specification as an Approved Specification by the Steering Committee, the Maintainer will publish the Approved Specification in a manner agreed upon by the Steering Committee (i.e., Working Group Participant only location, publicly available location, Working Group maintained website, Working Group member website, etc.).
 The publication of an Approved Specification in a publicly accessible manner must include the terms under which the Approved Specification is being made available.
 5. Submissions to Standards Bodies.
 The Steering Committee of the UXL Foundation may submit a Draft Specification or Approved Specification to another standards development organization by vote.
 No Draft Specification or Approved Specification may be submitted to another standards development organization without the vote of the Steering Committee.
 Upon an affirmative vote of the Steering Committee regarding such a submission, the applicable Maintainer or Maintainers, or any other individuals so directed by the Steering Committee, will coordinate the submission of the applicable Draft Specification or Approved Specification to the other standards development organization as directed by the Steering Committee.
 Working Group Participants that developed that Draft Specification or Approved Specification agree to grant the copyright rights necessary to make those submissions.
-6 Steering Committee.
-The Steering Committee is responsible for (a) approval of any Draft Specification as an Approved Specification and (b) alignment among each of the Working Groups of the UXL Foundation project.
-7. Voting of the Steering Committee.
-In any vote or Approval before the Steering Committee the affirmative vote of at least 75% of the voting members of the Steering Committee.
-The voting members of the Steering Committee consist of one appointee from each Steering Member.

 <figure>
 	<img src="images/life-cycle.svg" alt="Specifications Life Cycle">